FrankOnyemaOrji/alx-pre_course/README.md

-ALx is making my journey into tech very interesing
+ALx is making my journey into tech very interesing and very motivating